shah0150/MAD9145-W21/docs/modules/week2/README.md

 - Get familiar with the features in Wrike, and how tasks will be assigned.
 - Decide on a communication tool for your team: Slack, Wrike, etc.
 - Do you have a standing meeting time with your client established yet?
-- Submit your Client Responses
+- Submit your Client Responses Tuesday
-- Submit your Team Branding
+- Submit your Team Branding Tuesday
-- Finish your User Research
+- Finish your User Research for Thursday
-- Finish your Product Research
+- Finish your Product Research for Thursday
+- Team Code of Conduct for Thursday
-- Start compiling your Technology Research List
+- Start compiling your Technology Research List to discuss on Thursday
 - Start working on Personas
 - Start working on Usage Scenarios